hexagontk/hexagon/hexagon_site/content/contribute.md

 If you want to commit to the project.
 It is convenient to setup your own [Travis] account to execute the CI job defined in `.travis.yml`.

+To use IntelliJ Idea you need to enable `Build, Execution, Deployment > Build Tools > Gradle > Create separate module per source set` in order to compile JMH tests.

 ## Tools used

 * [Travis]: For continuous integration.